Best of 2023: New design hotels and luxury train routes coming soon - KESQ

 This was a bad, bad week for holiday travelers in the United States.
 First there was the raging storm that caught many people in perilous situations far from home: Here are some of their stories.
 Then Southwest went into an almighty days-long meltdown that left hundreds of thousands of passengers delayed or stranded.
 Insiders blame it on outdated tech.

-Now let’s look at what else has been happening as we close out 2022.
+Now let’s look at what else has been happening as we close out 2022 — and some cool things we can look forward to in 2023.

 It was a wild year (and it’s not over yet)